adityapande-1995/Random-Python/README.md

-# kde-widgets
+# Random Projects
-A collection of custom widgets written for Kubuntu.
-Refer to individual folders for details.
+A collection of random projects in Python.

+## List
+ 1. A clock widget : A custom clock widget written for Kubuntu using GTK webkit and Javascript
 ## Dependencies
 * GTK for python 2.7
 ## Gallery